splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/1-synthetics/3-browser/_index.md

 8. You can edit the Device and Frequency or leave them at their default values for now.
 Click {{% button style="blue" %}}Submit{{% /button %}} to save the test and start running it.<p></p>
 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-02-09/a37a8de3-b1d2-4edc-929e-0ee9994d646a/ascreenshot.jpeg?tl_px=0,838&br_px=1719,1799&force_format=png&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=133,559)

+{{% notice title="Bonus Exercise" style="green" icon="running" %}}
+Have a few spare seconds?
+Copy this test and change just the title and device type, and save.
+Now you have visibility into the end user experience on another device and connection speed!
+{{% /notice %}}

-While our Synthetic tests are running, let's see how RUM is instrumented to start getting data from our real users!
+While our Synthetic tests are running, let's see how RUM is instrumented to start getting data from our real users.